robsontenorio/lighthouse-dashboard/README.md

 - [ ] Cool charts for operations.
 - [ ] Real time charts.
 Pooling is ok for now.
 - [ ] Sumary for operations per clients.
-- [ ] UI navigation on anchor href on click type return.
+- [ ] UI navigation with anchor href on click type return.
-- [ ] Add option to select database connection to store metrics.
 - [ ] Add option to guard dashboard.
 - [ ] Add option for retention period.